Alphalaneous/HappyTextures/README.md

 <tr>
 <td> sound </td>
 <td> Set a sound to play on node attribute change.
-Useful for onHover and onClick events. </td>
+Useful for on-hover and on-click events. </td>
 <td>

 ```json